-One of the most beloved fall classics are chrysanthemums.
+One of the most beloved fall classics is the chrysanthemum.
 These cheery flowers are rugged rays of sunshine, bestowing happiness just as winter’s icy fingers begin to chase away the summer.
 Most mums are extremely vigorous and have few pests and disease problems but there are a few issues affecting chrysanthemums of which growers should be aware.
-Of these, insects on mums are primarily mites aphids and leaf miners.
+Of these, insects on mums are primarily mites, aphids, and leaf miners.
 However, the mum plant diseases can encompass both bacterial and fungal and are more rampant problems.
 Here are some of the most common chrysanthemum problems and solutions to help keep your mums looking their healthiest and brightest.

 Issues Affecting Chrysanthemums

-In many regions, the appearance of late summer is accompanies by the golds, rusts, bronzes, reds and oranges of chrysanthemum blooms.
-Every supermarket, big box store and nursery is bursting with their charismatic fall color.
-For the most part, problems on these plants are not a threat to their health, but occasional attacks of chrysanthemum pests and diseases can diminish vigor and affect bloom production.
+In many regions, the appearance of late summer is accompanied by the golds, rusts, bronzes, reds, and oranges of chrysanthemum blooms.
+Every supermarket, big-box store, and nursery is bursting with their charismatic fall color.
+For the most part, problems with these plants are not a threat to their health, but occasional attacks of chrysanthemum pests and diseases can diminish vigor and affect bloom production.
 Excess moisture is one of the main threats but so, too, are insects on mums who chew and suck, diminishing plant vitality.

 A classic first sign of chrysanthemum problems is mold on the leaves and especially stems.
 Because fall is generally wetter, with lower light and cooler temperatures, mold and fungal spores thrive.
 Many are airborne and jump from plant to plant.
 Soil can also harbor spores and infect any plant installed in the toxic earth.
 Insects are a relatively minor threat to plant health because they are easier to remove.